pinakinmistry/React-Training/README.md

 export default App
 ```
-> NOTE: props validation is done in same way in Classical, Classy and Functional Components
+> NOTE: Default props are set in same way in Classical, Classy and Functional Components

 ## Handling User Input